joelsotelods/gaming-company-data-analysis/README.md

-# Example report
----

-## Zip Code Sampling

-## Yelp Data Retrieval

-## Calculate Summaries

-## Display Summary of Results

 ## Conclusions
----

-Based on our analysis, it is clear that the American preference for Italian and Mexican food are similar in nature.
+ <> (Based on our analysis, it is clear that the American preference for Italian and Mexican food are similar in nature.
 As a whole, Americans rate Mexican and Italian restaurants at statistically similar scores (Avg score: 3.8, p-value: 0.285).
 However, there  exists statistically significant evidence that Americans write more reviews of Italian restaurants than Mexican.
 This may indicate that there is an increased interest in visiting Italian restaurants at an experiential level.
-However, it may also merely suggest that Yelp users enjoy writing reviews on Italian restaurants more than Mexican restaurants.
+However, it may also merely suggest that Yelp users enjoy writing reviews on Italian restaurants more than Mexican restaurants.)

 * You must include a written description of three observable trends based on the data.